 Techniques…..
 Explain what you measured and how you did this.
 You probably don't need to explain how a scanning electron microscope (SEM) works or photolithography, but other things that are particular to your project will need an explanation.
+Don't start talking about DLTS or ESCA or PCR without explaining what you are talking about and what it measures/does.
 However, explain it simply -- not a whole course.
 It is not so much how the technique works, but more about what it measures ---- what is the basic physical principle that it works on.
 Just skip the details of the procedures and methods.

 Audience level….
 Knowing your audience is important for all talks.
 Your audience is your peers, but they are each "experts" in a very narrow area of nanotechnology which is probably different than yours.
 They know little to nothing about your project.
 Since some of them are biologists, they will know very little about electrons and transistors.
 Likewise, the physics majors will know very little about DNA.
 You have to lead them through what you did and why it is important without losing them in details.
 Pretend you are trying to explain your project to your high school science teacher, in 8 minutes.
 In this sense, the talk at the convocation is VERY DIFFERENT than the talk you would give as a final report to your research group!!!
 Your research group wants DETAILS and could care less about context; The REU students want context and really don't care much about details.
 Know your audience and speak to them at the appropriate level